|

 White Balance |

-Quickly improve the quality of your photos: By far one of the simpliest
+Quickly improve the quality of your photos: By far one of the simplest

-and fastest ways to improve the quality of your photos is to manually adjust
+and fastest ways to instantly improve the quality of your photos is to manually

-white balance.
-Photos that looked nice before will 'pop' after setting an
+fine-tune white balance.
+Photos that looked OK before will 'pop' after setting

-Auto White Balance: Most digital cameras are decent at automatically
+Auto White Balance: Most digital cameras are pretty good at automatically

 determining the nearly correct white balance setting.
 But after playing